HenaNieminen/EnglishIsNotSoSimple/README.md

 ### Ignore the current render service

 I will probably make a new Render instance since it will now start screwing up all around once I started shuffling things around and will hit into build errors.
-Also the URL will definitely not match anymore.
-(LocationsReact as opposed to EnglishIsNotThatSimple)
+Also the URL will definitely not match anymore (LocationsReact as opposed to EnglishIsNotThatSimple).